adiman1/liveheartrate/data source/source_explained.md

 Garmin sends **binary packets** with the heart rate and optional data fields when subscribed to the `Heart Rate Measurement` characteristic.

-Say an example packet with say two - 8 bit Binary bytes:
+Say it sends an example packet with say two 8-bit Binary bytes:

 - **Byte 0**: 00010100
 - **Byte 1**: 01011010